List of Limestone Saints head football coaches

 Jerricho Cotchery is the current head coach.

-The Limestone Saints football team represents Limestone College in college football.
-The team competes at the NCAA Division II level as a member of the South Atlantic Conference (SAC).
+The Limestone Saints football team represented Limestone University in college football.
+The team competed at the NCAA Division II level as a member of the South Atlantic Conference (SAC).
 The program has had four head coaches since it began to play during the 2014 NCAA Division II football season.
-Since the start of the 2024 season, Jerricho Cotchery has served as head coach of the Saints.
+Since the start of the 2024 season, Jerricho Cotchery served as head coach of the Saints until the closure of Limestone University in May 2025.

 Mike Furrey was the head coach from 2016 to 2017 and from 2022 to 2023.